globaldev/standards/security.md

   and tools for performing penetration testing against web-based software systems.
-* [Zed Attack Proxy][owasp-zed] is an integrated penetration testing tool to assist in finding vulnerablities in web applications.
+* [Zed Attack Proxy][owasp-zed] is an integrated penetration testing tool to assist in finding vulnerabilities in web applications.
 It provides automated scanners as well as a set of tools that allow security vulnerabilities to be discovered manually.